Human Resources – some old school basics

 As a hiring manager you also had to take note of what time they arrived for the interview, how they were dressed, how long it took them to complete the pre-interview paperwork, and their penmanship.
 I know there is a move in the schools to stop teaching cursive writing but I’ve even seen printing that was atrocious.
 I guess Ai will do all the writing for us some day.

 Two things I did learn quickly.
 You have to check their penmanship and if they need to perform any math, you need to verify they can do both.
 If you can’t read their writing that’s strike one.
 If they can’t do basic math, which someone who claimed to have accounting experience on their application could not, that’s strike two.
 I’ve already listed a ton of ways people can strike out.
 So now that a candidate has passed all the scrutiny and they’re hired, you have to train them properly.
-If you don’t give them the tools they need then you’ve set them up to fail.
+Give them the tools they need so you’ve set them up to succeed not fail.
 If their supervisor isn’t doing their part then that needs to be fixed.
-If the environment isn’t a healthy, happy place then you need to fix it.
+The environment needs to be a healthy, happy place to work and if it isn’t then you have to fix it.

 To me, racing is edgy and fast and I always felt our appearance should be that way too.
 First impressions are everything.
 I don’t need to write that people dressing inappropriately for interviews don’t get hired.
 That’s a given.
 I’m now talking about what a customer or a potential partner thinks when they first pulled into the gates at my last job – one that lasted nearly thirty years.
 If the place looks dirty or outdated they might wonder about the quality of the product they are thinking about buying.
 Everything needed to be kept clean and professional looking, as well as possible, given the available funds to keep up appearances and fully operational.
 Don’t let me see someone in the yard pass a piece of trash.
 Pick it up and drop it in the can.
 Don’t let me see the top of a drum of race fuel covered in dust from the yard stone.
 If someone’s handing you $600 for that product it better be delivered looking good.
 And so on.
 Old school.